-I am being more regularly involved in contractual disputes where one party is ending the contract early.
-This may be a sign of more difficult times.
+I am being more regularly involved in contractual disputes where one party is ending the contract early, which is always a sign of difficult times.
 I am often quite amazed at how many cases involve an unlawful termination.

 1. Does the contract allow the other party to terminate?